pantos-io/research-go-ethrelay/README.md

 Information on how to connect other blockchains can be found [here](#Configuration)._

 1. Install the library and CLI with `$ go get github.com/pantos-io/go-ethrelay`.
 Check that the CLI was installed correctly by running `$ go-ethrelay --help`.
+If you want to install the library manually, you can simply clone this repository and run any command in the cloned direcoty with `go run main.go [command]`.

-2. Run `go-ethrelay init` to initialize the client.
+2. Run `go-ethrelay init` or `go run main.go init` to initialize the client.

-3. Start Ganache (port 8545)
+If you encounter any problems calling this command, get sure the rights are properly adjusted so Go can create the testimonium.yml config file in the current folder.
+It is also possible to generate the file by hand or change the example config file named testimonium.example.yml contained in this repo.

+3. Start Ganache (should start on the default port 7545, if not, change this in the config file)

 4. Deploy the Ethash contract with `go-ethrelay deploy ethash`.
 This deploys the contract responsible for verifying the Proof of Work (PoW) of a block.

 5. Submit the correct epoch data to the Ethash contract with `go-ethrelay submit epoch <EPOCH_NO>`.
-Depending on which block will be submitted as genesis block to the ETH Relay contract, the correct epoch data can be calculated as `EPOCH_NO = BLOCK_NO / 30000`.
+Depending on which block will be submitted as genesis block to the ETH Relay contract, the correct epoch data can be calculated as `EPOCH_NO = BLOCK_NO / 30000` floored.
+This may take a while.
-    > e.g., for genesis block 8084509 the correct epoch data is 269
+    > e.g., for genesis block 8084509, the correct epoch data is 269

 6. Deploy the ETH Relay contract with `go-ethrelay deploy ethrelay --genesis <BLOCK_NO>`.
-This deploys the contract responsible for the verification of transactions (receipts, state).
+This deploys the contract responsible for the verification of transactions (or receipts, or state).
 The `genesis` parameter specifies the first block of the target chain which will be submitted to the ETH Relay contract.
 Verifications will be possible for all subsequent blocks.

 ###
 ETH Relay is now setup.
-You can now submit block data from the target chain to the verifying chain, and request verifications of transactions, and dispute illegal blocks.
+In order to submit blocks, a stake has to be submitted first.
+After you deposited some stake, you can submit block data from the target chain to the verifying chain, and request verifications of transactions, and dispute illegal blocks.

 ## Usage